syrjs/core/docsmd/debugging.md

 # Debugging Syr Applications

-In addition to using native platform debugging tools, like XCode, and Apple Insturments.
+In addition to using native platform debugging tools, like XCode, and Apple Instruments.
 We also use Safari Developer tools to debug on iOS, and Chrome on Android.

 ## Opening Safari Developer tools while a Syr App is running.